Azure/api-management-self-hosted-gateway-ingress/Ingress-only/readme.md

 - `k8s.ingress.namespace` - optional namespace where Ingress is read from

 ## Walkthrough
 In this example, we set up a namespace `gw` to contain all resources.
-The self-hosted gateway configuration includes [RBAC configuration](ingress-deployment.yml#L54) that specifies this namespace, so it is used consistently.
+The self-hosted gateway configuration includes [RBAC configuration](ingress-deployment.yml#L54) that specifies this namespace, so we use the namespace consistently.

 One of the deployments is the [mendhak/http-https-echo:17](https://github.com/mendhak/docker-http-https-echo) container, which echoes back all HTTP/HTTPS traffic.
 See the latest container image tags on [Docker Hub](https://hub.docker.com/r/mendhak/http-https-echo/tags?page=1&ordering=last_updated).